 Code Type Description Reason

-E0117 HCPCS Crutch, underarm, articulating, spring assisted, each Clinical value not established; mirrors Medicare non-coverage
+E0117 HCPCS Crutch, underarm, articulating, spring assisted, each Clinical value not established; consistent with Medicare policy

-E0144 HCPCS Walker, enclosed, four sided framed, rigid or folding, wheeled with posterior seat Not covered under CPB 0505
+E0144 HCPCS Walker, enclosed, four sided framed, rigid or folding, wheeled with posterior seat Grouped with sit-and-stand and Upsee non-covered devices

 + 1 more codes